Bulldogs | Personality to a Fault

 - Loving and caring, overly at times as their nature dictates.
 Bossy and abrupt but meant well.

-- Sociable around other dogs although they do like their own space.
+- Sociable around other dogs although they do like their space.
 Good with adults and children.

-- Cautious, making them good guard dogs.
-They know their own territory.
+- A cautious disposition, making them excellent guard dogs.
+They know their territory which makes them a quality sentry keeper.

 - Attentive, ranking them high in the companionship table